kawaicheung/book-on-naming-things/manuscript/preface.md

 I thought for a long time about how to write a book about naming things.
 Most other technical books flow like a series of recipes.
 An abstract topic is introduced, followed by some concrete examples, and ending with some bullet-point takeaways.
 Each chapter tends to build upon the previous one.
 The author _is_ the authoritative voice on the subject, steering you away from the obvious wrongs and toward the clear rights.

 But, I don't think that approach works well for a topic like this.
 Naming well is elusive.
 It has a lot to do with gut, feel,  style and even _aesthetics_.
 It is, in my humble opinion, the most _non-technical_ of technical subjects.
 Naming is an art.
+Good naming has a whole lot of subjectivity.

 So, the approach I've taken to this book is simply the way I would talk about naming if I were working alongside you as a fellow programmer.
 I've studied a handful of real problems I've had with code in recent years.
 Sometimes, the naming part itself was the problem; Other times, it was the naming part that got me _out_ of the problem.
-In each of these cases, coming up with the _right_ name required all of that non-technical
+In each of these cases, coming up with, what I thought, was the _right_ name required all of that non-technical stuff I just mentioned.

+Naming well isn't a binary exercise, and, I won't treat it like one in this book.
+I hope by reading this you get some better ideas for _how_ to approach naming in your own code.
+I don't want (nor expect) you to agree with all of my ideas in this book.
+Rather, I think it's having the ideas out there for discussion that is paramount.

+> There are only three hard things in Computer Science: cache invalidation, naming things, and writing a book about naming things.

+-Ka Wai Cheung
+March, 2019